Noobie99/Clock/README.md

 # Usage
+If you are on Linux you can run it with a compositor (e.g. picom) optionally for transparency.
-Close Clock with "Ctrl + l".
+Close the Clock with "Ctrl + l".